lumigo-io/lumigo-kubernetes-operator/README.md

 The distributed tracing is provided by the [Lumigo OpenTelemetry distribution for JS](https://github.com/lumigo-io/opentelemetry-js-distro), the [Lumigo OpenTelemetry distribution for Java](https://github.com/lumigo-io/opentelemetry-java-distro) and the [Lumigo OpenTelemetry distribution for Python](https://github.com/lumigo-io/opentelemetry-python-distro).

 The Lumigo Kubernetes operator will automatically trace all Java, Node.js and Python processes found in the containers of pods created in the namespaces that Lumigo traces.
-To activate automatic tracing for resources in a namespace, create in that namespace a Kubernetes secret containing your [Lumigo token](https://docs.lumigo.io/docs/lumigo-tokens), and reference it from a `Lumigo` (`operator.lumigo.io/v1alpha1.Lumigo`) custom resource:
+To activate automatic tracing for resources in a namespace, create in that namespace a Kubernetes secret containing your [Lumigo token](https://docs.lumigo.io/docs/lumigo-tokens), and reference it from a `Lumigo` (`operator.lumigo.io/v1alpha1.Lumigo`) custom resource.

-`lumigo-secret.yml`:
+Save the following into the `lumigo.yml`:

 ```yaml
 apiVersion: v1
 kind: Secret